TheRedBull/CheatEngine_PickCrafter/README.md

 NOTEWORTHY CHANGES:
 - 'block drops' set to +255 for less annoying (prestige) power leveling
 - Currencies are working but are not one-click activation (read the \<script\> in that record for details)
+  - Currency cheat must be re-activated (need to follow all steps) after game relaunch

 ### TROUBLESHOOTING:
 Can't find the correct memory block?